 Introduction to MySQL Temporary Table

-MySQL Temporary Table is a kind of provisional table created in a database to fetch the result rows and store them for the short term that allows us to use it again many times within a session.
-Basically, the Temporary table is known to be very manageable when we find that it is difficult or costly to fetch data with the SQL query having only a SELECT keyword statement along with the JOIN MySQL clauses.
-Therefore, in such a condition we have an option to design a Temporary table to keep the instant data result set and then apply another SQL query to execute it.
+MySQL Temporary Table is a provisional table created in a database to fetch and store the result rows for the short term.
+That allows us to use it again many times within a session.
+The Temporary table is known to be very manageable when it is difficult or costly to fetch data with the SQL query having only a SELECT keyword statement along with the JOIN MySQL clauses.
+Therefore, in such a condition, we can design a Temporary table to keep the instant data result set and then apply another SQL query to execute it.

 The basic syntax is similar to that of the table Create a statement.
-In a simple word, a Temporary table is generated using the CREATE TEMPORARY TABLE query with a new keyword TEMPORARY added.
+Simply put, a Temporary table is generated using the CREATE TEMPORARY TABLE query with a new keyword TEMPORARY added.

-The MySQL statement syntax for Temporary table is:
+The MySQL statement syntax for the Temporary table is:

 CREATE TEMPORARY TABLE TableA(Col1_Definition, Col2_Definition, …… , TableConstaints);

-But to create a table which has an identical structure as per the existing table then, we cannot apply this CREATE TEMPORARY TABLE… LIKE query statement.
+But to create a table with an identical structure as per the existing table, we cannot apply this CREATE TEMPORARY TABLE… LIKE query statement.
 For this, let us introduce a different syntax for the temporary table:

 MySQL Temporary Table is characterized by the special features below:

-We can issue a Temporary table name similar to that of a normal table but then after it is generated the existing main table will be inaccessible.
+We can issue a Temporary table name similar to a standard table, but the existing main table will be inaccessible after it is generated.
 If you perform any query for the table, it will now apply to the temporary table.
 But when you delete the temporary table then, the permanent table now becomes available to access and manage things.
-Generally, it is not recommended to use the same name for both the temporary and permanent tables because it may produce any misunderstanding and possibly may lead to any data loss from the database table unknowingly or as of sudden.
+Generally, it is not recommended to use the same name for both the temporary and permanent tables because it may produce any misunderstanding and possibly may lead to any data loss from the database table unknowingly or suddenly.

-Further for example, during the session time in case your connection to the MySQL server fails, then suppose after a while you again get connected to the server.
-Now in this condition of the session you cannot distinguish between the temporary table and real table.
-Then, you may need to query a DROP table statement to delete the table which will remove the original table in place of the temporary one that will make an exceptional case.
-But you can avoid this crucial situation by simply using the DROP TEMPORARY Table query statement to remove the provisional table.
+Further, for example, during the session time, in case your connection to the MySQL server fails, suppose you again get connected to the server after a while.
+Now, you cannot distinguish between the temporary and actual tables in this session condition.
+Then, you may need to query a DROP table statement to delete the table, which will remove the original table instead of the temporary one, making an exceptional case.
+But you can avoid this crucial situation by using the DROP TEMPORARY Table query statement to remove the provisional table.

 How to create MySQL Temporary Table?